 He and Aaron were in charge of the people when Moses was absent on Mt.
 Sinai (Exodus 24:14).

 Inorder to defeat the soliders of Amalek during a battle, he held up one of Moses’ hands at Rephidim (Exodus 17:10-12).

 This Hur is 1 of 5 princes/kings of Midian who were defeated and slain by the Israelites under the command of Phinehas (Numbers 31:8; Joshua 13:21).

 The other kings were Evi, Rekem, Zur, and Reba.

-Hur, a son of Judah
+This Hur is a son of Judah.

 His son Rephaiah was ruler of half of Jerusalem.